-Environments, systems and products conforming to the CRD113PP support access controls that are capable of enforcing access limitations on individual users and data objects.
-CRD113PP compliant systems and products also provide an audit capability that records the security-relevant events that occur within the system.
+SRD113PP conformant environments, systems, and products support access controls that are capable of enforcing access limitations on individual users and data objects.
+SRD113PP compliant systems and/or products also provide an audit capability that records the security-relevant events that occur within the system.

-The CRD113PP provides for a level of protection that is appropriate for an assumed non-hostile and wellmanaged user community requiring protection against threats of inadvertent or casual attempts to breach the system security.
-The CRD113PP does not fully address the threats posed by malicious system development or administrative personnel.
+The SRD113PP provides for a level of protection that is appropriate for an assumed non-hostile and well-managed user community requiring protection against threats of inadvertent or casual attempts to breach the system security.
+The SRD113PP does not fully address the threats posed by malicious system development or administrative personnel.
+These threats must be mitigated by other technical and non-technical measures.

-The CRD113PP is generally applicable to distributed systems but does not address the security requirements that arise specifically out of the need to distribute the resources within a network.
+The SRD113PP is generally applicable to distributed systems but does not address the security requirements that arise specifically out of the need to distribute the resources within a network.

-1 Confidential Restricted Data, Sigmas 1 through 13 Nuclear Weapons -- Information that is classified as Confidential and identified as Restricted Data or is related to nuclear weapons.
+1 Secret Restricted Data, Sigmas 1 through 13 Nuclear Weapons -- Information that is classified as Secret and identified as Restricted Data and is related to nuclear weapons.
 This information is further identified with at least one of the Sigma 1 through 13 categories.